shomnathsomu/crack-detection-opencv/README.md

 <pre>           Feature Detected Image                              Feature Detected Image</pre>

 ### Result and discussion
+Here we tried with around twenty images of both crack and non-crack to test.
+Without some cases, the cracks become very visible accurately in our output image.
+So we can say that 80-90% accuracy can be possible if the images are very clear or transparent.
+From our final output images we can classify them into several crack types and some classification techniques need to be applied for that.

 ### References
 1. M Ann, P Johnson, Best Practices Handbook on asphalt pavement maintenance.Minnesota Technology Transfer (T2) Center / LTAP Program (2000). http://www.cee.mtu.edu/~balkire/CE5403/AsphaltPaveMaint.pdf.